50 Vintage Desserts Worth Trying Today

 A delicious east coast treat, maple sugar is a granular sugar made from (and tasting of) maple syrup.
 Its history is a political one: in the 18th century, it was marketed to northerners as an ethical alternative to cane sugar, which was harvested by slaves.

 Ambrosia was once the food of Greek gods.
 Today, it’s a kitschy dessert made from fruit and whipped cream.
-Oranges and coconut are the classic pairing, but mix-ins like marshmallows, maraschino cherries, pineapple, and nuts are common.
+Oranges and coconut are the classic pairing, but mix-ins like marshmallows, maraschino cherries, pineapple, and nuts work well, too.

 Classic Easter breads were sweet doughs shaped into elaborate coils or braids.
 This simplified recipe makes a delicious, soft loaf, studded with fruit.